The first moment of consciousness. Early morning sun in the Siberian countryside. Staggering and falling on a gravel road.

 I stagger, stumble, fall.
 I try hitching.
-No one stops.
+But no one stops.
 There’s too few cars.

 I urge myself: “Keep-going”.

-Somehow, I’ve walked in the right direction – towards an asphalt road and then a cottage appears.
-Over a hill, and into concrete block suburbs of what must be Irkutsk.
+Somehow, I’ve been walking in the right direction towards an asphalt road and a cottage appears, then over a hill and into apartment block suburbs of what must be the outer limits of Irkutsk.

 I must have looked like a madman.
-Zoned-out and lost, like never before in my life.
+Zoned-out and lost, like never in my life.